 When should my child have their vision checked?

 Following the guidelines of the American Optometric Association (AOA), children should have their first eye exam at 6 months of age.
 This exam can be conducted at no cost through the InfantSEE program. ( www.infantsee.org ) As long as no problems are detected for the first exam, then the child should be checked again at age 3 and again at age 5, or before they start kindergarten.
+Once the child is school age, exams are recommended every year.

 It is important to catch any problems at a young age, so that they can be fixed early.
 Vision has a “critical window” of development that ranges approximately from ages 3 to 6.
 If the brain does not receive a perfect clear image from both eyes, then 20/20 vision will not develop in one or both eyes.
 This is how someone gets a “lazy eye”, or an eye that does not see well even with glasses or contacts.
+It is important to know that most vision problems (such as “lazy eye”) are preventable with early intervention!

 Even at the young age of 6 months, many things can be checked during an eye exam including glasses prescription, ocular health, extraocular muscle alignment, eye teaming, eye tracking, and more.